 There are several important points to take away from the Rose K. decision.
 First, the court analyzed the conflict as if the children were the clients of the GAL even while acknowledging the client was the children's "best interests."
+10

 Second, the court found that it was appropriate for the mother to object to the GAL's conflict.
 While the court did not use the word "standing," the question of who has standing to complain of a conflict can become an issue in disqualification litigation.
-The court had little trouble in determining that the mother could raise the issue, thus giving the parents of the ward "standing" to complain of the GAL's conflict.
+The court had little trouble in determining that the mother could raise the issue, effectively giving a ward's parents "standing" to complain of a GAL conflict.
 As this case involved a disqualification motion, the question of whether informed consent could cure the conflict was neither raised nor decided.

-In re Tamara L.P., 177 Wis.
-2d 770, 503 N.W.2d 333 (Ct.
+In re Tamara L.P., 177 Wis.2d 770, 503 N.W.2d 333 (Ct.
 App.
 1993), addressed a former client conflict involving a GAL.
 The court held that a lawyer who had acted as counsel for a client in a mental commitment proceeding could not thereafter serve as GAL for the same client in a guardianship proceeding.
-The court applied the "substantial relationship test" to conclude that the interests of the former client (the individual client) and the current client (the best interests of the ward) were materially adverse and that the two matters were substantially related.
-It ordered that the GAL be disqualified.
+The court applied the "substantial relationship test" to conclude that the interests of the former client (the individual client) and the current client (the best interests